Elmiron Lawsuit

 The first lawsuit against Janssen Pharmaceuticals for Elmiron was by Teva Branded Pharmaceuticals R&D.

-In the lawsuit submitted on 26th March 2020, Teva claims Janssen failed to warn the medical community or consumers about the risks of eye damage.
-They did not withdraw the drug from the market to share the data from clinical trials highlighting the dangers.
+In the lawsuit filed on 26th March 2020, Teva, the pharmaceutical company, claims that Janssen Pharmaceuticals, the manufacturer of Elmiron, failed to adequately warn the medical community or consumers about the risks of eye damage associated with the prescription drug Elmiron.
+Teva alleges that despite knowledge of potential dangers, Janssen did not withdraw the drug from the market or share data from clinical trials highlighting these risks.

-Elmiron is a popular drug, so as expected, the lawsuits increased in number by the end of 2020.
-The basis of most Elmiron cases is that Janssen Pharmaceuticals failed to warn about the adverse effects of Elmiron.
+As Elmiron is a widely prescribed drug, the number of lawsuits naturally increased by the end of 2020.
+The crux of most Elmiron cases revolves around the allegation that Janssen Pharmaceuticals failed to adequately warn about the adverse effects of Elmiron.
+Notably, the warning label and packaging did not include maculopathy as a potential risk until the update on 16th June 2020.
+Had this information been available earlier, many patients might have chosen alternative treatments.

 The New Jersey Elmiron MDL